 ‘Irish’ Micky Ward, a relatively unknown journeyman from Lowell, Massachusetts, beat world lightweight contender Arturo Gatti in what turned out to be nothing short of a war.

-Ward subsequently lost the two remaining fights of their trilogy, as Gatti went on to win the WBC World Lightweight title in his next bout, but the Canadian maintains that those three fights were the most gruelling of his career.
+Ward subsequently lost the two remaining fights of their trilogy, as Gatti went on to win the WBC World Lightweight title in his next bout, but the Canadian maintains that those three fights were the most grueling of his career.

 It might just be a coincidence that some of our best boxing matches of all time happened to be contested at lightweight, but it’d be a farce to dismiss Diego Corrales’ victory over José Luis Castillo for the WBC lightweight belt in May 2005.

 It had everything: battering blows, lightning combinations, and underhand tactics.
 Corrales had been put on the canvas on two occasions, before delivering a thunderous right hand to retain his title.

 He lost his belt in the rematch by fourth round KO.